-So he was a teen in the late 80’s/early 90’s.
-Probably likes Guns and Roses (check, well the pop songs anyway) and Def Leppard (nah), and Queen (sure).
-Oh well must love grunge (well yes, but that came later, because my wife introduced me to Pearl Jam and Alice in Chains).
-So he’s like a Gen-Xer then, so he loves his old morning cartoons, and the Goonies (yes and yes, but nothing back then holds a candle to Gravity Falls).
+So he was a teen in the late eighties/early nineties.
+Probably likes Guns and Roses (check, well the pop songs anyway) and Def Leppard (nah) and Queen (sure).
+Oh well, must love grunge (well yes, but that came later because my wife introduced me to Pearl Jam and Alice in Chains).
+So he’s like a Gen-Xer then, so he loves his old morning cartoons and The Goonies (yes and yes, but nothing back then holds a candle to Gravity Falls).

 So my name and number might tell you some things about me, but none of the important stuff.
-Like my wife, Janine is the single most influential person in my life.
+Like my wife, Janine, is the single most influential person in my life.
 That my kids are what get me out of bed in the morning (sometimes literally).
-That I love to paint, and draw and make kids birthday cakes.
-That I love to sing, but am terrible at it.
-And that, perhaps most relevantly to this blog, that I love a good story.
+That I love to paint and draw and make kids’ birthday cakes.
+That I love to sing but am terrible at it.
+And, perhaps most relevantly to this blog, that I love a good story.

 I always have.
 Movies, songs, TV, plays, games, jokes, a well-crafted lie, tales told round the camp fire.
 I love them all.
 I love the imagination they display, the creativity, the emotion, the thrill of them.
-But books, books are the best, I’ve always read, immersed myself in other people’s stories.
-Watched the movies that flicker in my imagination when the written word really draws me in.
-Because that’s their real power, they ask you to set the scene, to cast the actors.
+But books – books are the best.
+I’ve always read, immersed myself in other people’s stories, watched the movies that flicker in my imagination when the written word really draws me in.
+Because that’s their real power: they ask you to set the scene, to cast the actors.
 You choreograph the fights.
 You care, or not, about the characters.
-The author give you hints, titbits, a shadow on the wall and you add the detail, the colour and the tears.
+The author gives you hints, titbits, a shadow on the wall, and you add the detail, the colour and the tears.

-I’ve carried tales in my head for years.
-Peopled by characters, and ideas.
+I’ve carried tales in my head for years, peopled by characters and ideas.
 Whole worlds that exist only in the firing synapses in my brain.
 And they are precious to me.
 They are the children of all these other stories.
-Influenced and guided by the artists I love.
-R A Salvatore.
-Jane Austen.
-Stephen King.
-Neil Gaiman.
-Bob Kane & Bill Finger.
-R A Heinlien.
-Gene Roddenberry.
-Akira Kurosawa.
-Markus Zusak.
-Chuck Palahniuk.
-Nick Cave.
+Influenced and guided by the artists I love: R A Salvatore, Jane Austen, Stephen King, Neil Gaiman, Bob Kane and Bill Finger, R A Heinlien, Gene Roddenberry, Akira Kurosawa, Markus Zusak, Chuck Palahniuk, Nick Cave.

 Then a friend of mine, Cassie, bought me a birthday gift.
-A book, about writing, and setting the challenge to write every day for 30 days.
+A book about writing and setting the challenge to write every day for thirty days.
 The timing was perfect.
-I’d written a story at work, about going for a jog at lunch time, and one of my workmates, an ex-creative writing tutor, told me that I should write more.
+I’d written a story at work, about going for a jog at lunch time, and one of my workmates, a former creative writing tutor, told me that I should write more.
 A wise neutral voice gave me that little bit of faith I needed.
 So I took up the challenge.
-Every night for 30 days I emailed a supportive group of friends my nights writing.
+Every night for thirty days, I emailed a supportive group of friends my night’s writing.
 And most of them didn’t read it.
-And that’s OK, I just needed an audience to keep me accountable.
+And that’s okay; I just needed an audience to keep me accountable.

-With the continued support of my family and friends I moved on beyond those first 30 days and kept at it until I’d finished this story.
-My first novel.
-78000 words that had never been placed in this order before.
-It took me about a year, then another year of editing and re-writing before that same friend Cassie pointed me at the Te Papa Tupu programme and suggested I apply.
+With the continued support of my family and friends, I moved on beyond those first thirty days and kept at it until I’d finished this story.
+My first novel: 78,000 words that had never been placed in this order before.
+It took me about a year, then another year of editing and rewriting before that same friend, Cassie, pointed me at Te Papa Tupu programme and suggested I apply.
 So I did.
-And I was accepted (and so was she!
+And I was accepted.
+(And so was she!
 What are the chances?).
 It’s hard to explain the feelings that run through you when you have someone on the end of the phone telling you that they see promise in your story.
 You start to think that maybe you are an author after all.
 Everything since then has been a bit surreal.
 The first workshop was so amazing.
 Sitting with these five other gifted authors.
-Being surrounded by the staff at Huia and the Māori Literature Trust, and by the mentors.
+Being surrounded by the staff at HUIA and the Māori Literature Trust and by the mentors.
 Being steeped in this passion for story, for books, for authors and for the Māori voice.
 What it can say.
 The worth of that voice and the necessity of it.

 Hone Rata (Ngāti Maniapoto, Ngāti Ruanui, Taranaki) is an aspiring author currently embroiled in the fraught journey that is preparing his first novel for publishing.
 Hone is pleased to have been selected for the 2018 Te Papa Tupu writing programme.
 He is excited to learn new skills and apply them to his novel.